Really… this post should be entitled, “How not to be an a-hole in a plane.”

 - Please have your children also wear headphones.
-No, it is 100% not okay for them to play their loud game on their iPad with the speakers on.
+It is 100% not okay for them to play their loud game on their iPad with the speakers on.

 - Please keep your headphone volume at a reasonable level, or get noise-canceling headphones (they’re cheap now on amazon for a nice pair like these).
 It’s rude to crank your hard rock music so loudly that the five people sitting around you can hear it and they can’t rest or sleep.
 Also, in case you care, you’re actually damaging your ears and that’s going to come back to haunt you when you get older.

 - Don’t man-spread your legs into your neighbor’s seat space.
 Yes, some of you are taller or bigger, or both, and it can be tight quarters.
 Unfortunately, that doesn’t give you the right to open up your thighs and push your body against someone else without their permission, especially if you’re actually in their space.
 They did pay to rent their space, and you only paid for yours, so please stick to it.